xhtml2pdf/xhtml2pdf/doc/usage.rst

     <body>
         <h1>Title Page</h1>
-        This is a title page without a large 5cm margin.
+        This is a title page with a large 5cm margin.

         <!-- switch page templates -->
         <pdf:nexttemplate name="regular_template" />